Jesse Taylor: Removal from finale

 Taylor was removed from the finals after a security recording was presented to Dana White.
 He was shown kicking out one of the side windows of a rented limousine.
 The staff of the hotel where the incident occurred reported that a drunken Taylor had frightened female patrons and confronted hotel security by acting aggressively and screaming that he was a UFC fighter.
 White told Taylor that this type of behavior was unacceptable, and that he believed Taylor did not possess the mental discipline to deal with the pressures of fame and popularity that being in the UFC would put on him.
 White told Taylor that because of his actions he had forfeited his place in the final match, a decision that an emotional Taylor did not try to protest.
-However, White went on to thank Taylor for his efforts in the show, and advised him to "go home, get your life together, call me in a few months."
+However, White went on to thank Taylor for his efforts in the show, and advised him to "go home, get your life together, call me in a few months".
 Later, in the July fight promo footage for UFC: Silva vs. Irvin, White recounted a conversation he had with Taylor:

 UFC career

-Following his removal from The Ultimate Fighter, Taylor was offered a fight against C.B.
-Dollaway at UFC Fight Night: Silva vs. Irvin on July 19, 2008.
+Following his removal from The Ultimate Fighter, Taylor was offered a fight against C. B. Dollaway at UFC Fight Night: Silva vs. Irvin on July 19, 2008.
 He lost the fight via a Peruvian necktie submission in the first round.
 On July 29 the Wrestling Observer reported that Taylor had been released from the UFC.

 Post UFC

 In his first fight since his release from the UFC, Taylor fought Drew Fickett at a catchweight of 175 pounds.
 Taylor upset the more experienced Fickett, winning by TKO due to strikes in 1 minutes and 42 seconds.
 After the fight, Taylor then dropped down from middleweight to welterweight.

 He later fought on January 15, where he was set to fight unbeaten Pat Minihan, instead Taylor fought Rico Altamirano, he defeated Altamirano via rear naked choke in the second round.
-Taylor fought on February 14, 2009 in Daytona Beach, Florida.
+Taylor fought on February 14, 2009, in Daytona Beach, Florida.
 He was set to go up against Esteban Ramos.
 Taylor ended up fighting and beating (1-0) fighter Gert Kocani.
 Taylor again won via rear naked choke in the second round.

-Jesse fought on March 28, 2009 in Colorado.
+Jesse fought on March 28, 2009, in Colorado.
 He took on Chris Camozzi, defeating him by decision.
 Jesse won the King of Champions belt held by Camozzi.
 On May 2, 2009, Taylor defeated MMA veteran Eric DaVila at Shark Fight 4.
 Taylor then won his sixth straight fight since being released from the UFC after defeating Rubén Darío at Total Combat 33.
 The fight was for the Total Combat middleweight title.

 DREAM

 One day after his win over Darío, Taylor was offered a fight for Japan promotion, DREAM.
-He made his debut on July 20, 2009 at DREAM 10 against Korean Judoka, Dong Sik Yoon.
+He made his debut on July 20, 2009, at DREAM 10 against Korean Judoka, Yoon Dong-sik.
 Taylor won after Yoon injured his ankle and was not able to continue.